ansible/ansible/docs/docsite/rst/intro_configuration.rst

 fact_path
 =========

-This option allows you to globally configure a custom path for :ref:`_local_facts`:: for the implied `setup` task when using implied fact gathering.
+This option allows you to globally configure a custom path for :ref:`local_facts` for the implied `setup` task when using implied fact gathering.

   fact_path = /home/centos/ansible_facts.d